Grmume/SocksoProvider/README.md

 # SocksoProvider
 Sockso-Provider for the Encore Mediaplayer

 This is a prototype for a music provider for the android encore mediaplayer.
-It is still a prototype and no usable in the current state.
+It is still a prototype and not usable in the current state.

 Todo:
   - Async data fetching